 - If you know that online is your main or only sales vehicle, use keywords in your subtitle, but use them effectively.
-Read up on keywords, their purpose, and how to apply them appropriately in IngramSpark's free online Book Metadata Course, and run your ideas by people who have book experience and not just your friends.
+Read up on keywords, their purpose, and how to apply them appropriately in your book metadata, and run your ideas by people who have book experience and not just your friends.

 - Clunky, heavy-handed subtitles carry the mark of an amateur.